American Legion 519 - A Legion of Legacy - Visit Palm Springs tag-img

 World War I

 “The original American Legion was founded in 1918 by World War I veterans in Paris,” notes Wilson.
 “And then posts immediately started springing up around the country.
-By the way, the early Legions and VFWs were the only place during Prohibition where you could probably go buy a beer.”
+By the way, the early Legions and VFWs were the only places during Prohibition where you could probably buy a beer.”

-The king of jocular asides, Wilson continues, “Excuse my language, nobody wanted to screw with the veterans… So during Prohibition, Legions and VFWs were the only place where veterans could go get a beer or a cocktail or something.
-It was kind of an open secret.”
+The king of jocular asides, Wilson continues, “Excuse my language, nobody wanted to screw with the veterans… So, during Prohibition, Legions and VFWs were the only places veterans could get a beer or a cocktail or something.
+It was an open secret.”

 It’s no secret the military commemorates its heroes openly and passionately.
 Honor is infused in the very foundation of American Post 519.
-Wilson narrates, “Construction started in the summer of ’47 and it was built by Ryland Pinkard.
-His son was killed in World War II at Saipan, and he wanted to build the Legion in honor of his son.”
+Wilson narrates, “Construction started in the summer of ’47, and it was built by Ryland Pinkard.
+His son was killed in World War II at Saipan, and he wanted to build the Legion to honor him.”

 Architecturally Significant